-The proposed criteria, structured by theme, are set out below, and in full within the Site Assessment Report.
+The proposed criteria, structured by theme, are set out below, and in full within the separate Site Assessment Criteria Methodology and Assessment paper.

-Long List Site Assessment Criteria Strategic Planning Alignment Criteria:
+Long List Site Assessment Criteria

-- Site Status in Replacement UDP: Sites considered against existing allocation or status - Alignment to Strategic Objectives: Sites considered against potential alignment or conflict with other corporate and planning strategic objectives - Land Status: Sites tested against existing status as either brownfield Previously Developed Land (PDL) or greenfield land Suitability Criteria - Location: Sites should be assessed against their location in relation to current / future waste arisings both within and outside the District - 5.
-Site Size: Sites should be considered against their ability to accommodate a single or a range of waste management facilities.
-Some flexibility is required to ensure that a commercial market operator can use technologies and design to provide waste management facilities in the future.
-Overall, a 1ha site size will be applied to ensure that appropriate sites, rather than numerous sites are identified. - 6.
-Site Proximity to Other Sensitive Uses: Site located in close proximity to sensitive uses (<50m) or within close proximity to a significant number / density of sensitive uses.
-Sensitive uses are identified to include: environmental designations, existing
+- Site Status in Replacement UDP: Sites considered against existing allocation or status - 2.
+Alignment to Strategic Objectives: Sites considered against potential alignment or conflict with other corporate and planning strategic objectives - 3.
+Land Status: Sites tested against existing status as either brownfield Previously Developed Land (PDL) or greenfield land

+Suitability Criteria

-- schools, housing, health facilities, etc. - 7.
-Site Accessibility: Sites to be tested against the extent to which they can be adequately accessed from the strategic road network, or can be made to do so without excessive new / improved road development.
-Sites to be tested against the extent to which non-road (rail, river, canal) access is in place. - Visual / Landscape Impact: Sites to be tested against potential visual or amenity impact including consideration of whether management or mitigation could eradicate potential negative impact. - Cultural or Heritage: Sites to be tested against potential impact on existing adjacent cultural or heritage provision or character including recognised designations (listed buildings, SAMs, Conservation Areas, Areas of Archaeological Interest, etc) Deliverability Criteria: - 10.
-Physical Development Constraints: Sites to be tested against the extent to which on-site physical development constraints make delivery potentially unviable within the plan period.
-On site constraints are defined to include utilities, transport infrastructure, land subsidence, on-site structures, Public Rights of Way, etc. - 11.
+- 4. Location: Sites should be assessed against their location in relation to current / future waste arisings both within and outside the District.
+Preference is given to those locations that are in close proximity to waste arisings in Bradford MDC and those in surrounding areas - 5.
+Site Proximity to Sensitive Uses: Reflects the immediate adjacency of potential waste management sites to sensitive uses where buffering may be insufficient to mitigate potential negative impacts of waste management development.
+Sensitive uses are identified to include: environmental and heritage designations, existing schools, higher density housing development, health facilities and community facilities. - 6.
+Site Accessibility to Transport Networks: Reflects the need for sites to be adequately accessed from the Strategic Road Network or can be made to do so without excessive new/improved road development.
+Rail and/or waterway access can also be beneficial.
+Sites in immediate or close proximity will be preferential to those that are currently and/or in the future likely to remain inaccessible to these movement networks. - 7.
+Visual / Landscape Impact: Sites to be tested against potential visual or amenity impact including consideration of whether management or mitigation could eradicate potential negative impact.

+Deliverability Criteria:

+- 8. Physical Development Constraints: Sites to be tested against the extent to which on-site physical development constraints make delivery potentially unviable within the plan period.
+Reflects the need to consider the deliverability of sites in terms of physical development constraints on-site including structures, utilities or transport infrastructure, land subsidence, etc. that would be required to be removed prior to development - 9.
 Site Topography: Sites to be tested against the extent to which topography presents a significant challenge to development.
-Preference is given to those sites which have no topographical issues or gently sloping gradient - 12.
-Development Cost Value for Money: Sites to be tested against the likely or anticipated costs of development, taking into account noted development constraints and need for mitigation on the site as recorded against the previous criteria.
-Criteria will flag up any anticipated abnormal costs on individual sites - Extant Planning Consents: Sites with extant planning permission, or previous positive planning history, relating specifically to waste management uses to be reflected within assessment. - Current Use: Sites to be considered in relation to current occupation levels including the challenge likely to be posed in securing vacant possession predevelopment - Site Ownership: Sites will be assessed against their ownership as indication of ease of delivery
+Preference is given to those sites which have no topographical issues or gently sloping gradient - Extant Planning Consents: Sites with extant planning permission, or previous positive planning history, relating specifically to waste management uses to be reflected within assessment. - 11.
+Current Use: Sites to be considered in relation to current occupation levels including the challenge likely to be posed in securing vacant possession predevelopment.
+Sites that are currently occupied for waste management facilities and those that are developed but vacant and unused will be preferential to those in wider B Use Classes and over those that have current conflicting activities or are under construction at the current time - 12.
+Site Ownership: Sites will be assessed against their ownership as indication of ease of delivery.
+Sites in the Council's of other public ownership are preferred to those in private or multiple ownership.
+This reflects the difficulties and relative complexity of site ownership and land assembly, and ultimately willingness to develop sites for waste management facilities - 13.
+Historical/Cultural assessment: Reflects the location of the site in relation to the District's historical and/or cultural assets.
+Sites not immediately adjacent or not in close proximity to cultural or historical assets will be preferential.

+14. Development Cost Value for Money: Sites to be tested against the likely or anticipated costs of mitigation of multiple physical or access constraints in order to deliver the site for waste management uses.